terrytaylorbonn/terrytaylorbonn.github.io/index.md

 NOTE: This drone is meant to be a test platform.
 My focus is on configuring various components (comm links), not on making FPV drone videos.
 The plywood frame gives me the elbow room I need and allows me to add and move around components in the future as required.
 I will add a PI5.
 I might add an FPV cam and VTX in the future.

-I am still looking for a job in the USA!
+PS: I am still looking for a job in the USA!
 I'd also be interested in working for a drone company in the Baltics/Poland or in a drone shop (for a few months, unpaid) in Ukraine.
 Any help/tips would be appreciated.

 ![drones](/assets/ziptiedrone3.png)